ajmolstad/BvCategorical/README.md

 # BvCategorical
-An R package for fitting the bivariate categorical response regression model in high dimensions, as described in by [A likelihood-based approach for multivariate categorical response regression](https://www.tandfonline.com/doi/abs/10.1080/01621459.2021.1999819?journalCode=uasa20)].
+An R package for fitting the bivariate categorical response regression model in high dimensions, as described  by [A likelihood-based approach for multivariate categorical response regression](https://www.tandfonline.com/doi/abs/10.1080/01621459.2021.1999819?journalCode=uasa20).
 Please contact [amolstad@umn.edu](mailto:amolstad@umn.edu) with any questions or comments.

 ### Installation
 BvCategorical can be loaded directly into R through the the `devtools` package: